deacs11/CrewAI_Market_Analysis/README.md

-# CrewAI Market Analysis Agent Crew
+# CrewAI Market analysis agent crew

 This project demonstrates how to use the CrewAI framework to create a team of AI agents that collaboratively perform a market sector analysis.
 The agents identify key players, gather information about them, analyze industry trends, and compile a final report.